ScottBrenner/sm/README.md

 Unpacking pack...
 ```

-`sm-cli` downloads the pack, extracts it, and deletes the downloaded archive.
+`sm` downloads the pack, extracts it, and deletes the downloaded archive.
 Already-downloaded packs can be updated with the same method.

 ## Development